haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/multi-master/multi-master.md

 {{site.data.var.ee}} uses three master databases and a configurable number of slave databases for replication. {{site.data.var.ee}} has a single interface for database connections, resulting in faster performance and better scalability.

 ## Configuration options {#config-ee-multidb-opts}
-Because of the way the split database performance solution is designed, your custom code and installed components *cannot* do any of the following:
+Because of the way the split database performance solution is designed, your custom code and installed 组件 *cannot* do any of the following:

 *	Write directly to the database (instead, you must use the {{site.data.var.ee}} database interface)
 *	Use JOINs that affect the sales or {% glossarytooltip 77e19d0d-e7b1-4d3d-9bad-e92fbb9fb59a %}quote{% endglossarytooltip %} databases
 *	Use foreign keys to tables in the checkout, sales, or main databases

 <div class="bs-callout bs-callout-warning">
-    <p>Contact component developers to verify whether or not their components do any of the preceding.
+    <p>Contact component developers to verify whether or not their 组件 do any of the preceding.
 If so, you must choose only one of the following:</p>
-    <ul><li>Ask the component developers to update their components.</li>
+    <ul><li>Ask the component developers to update their 组件.</li>
-    	<li>Use the components as-is <em>without</em> the split database solution.</li>
+    	<li>Use the 组件 as-is <em>without</em> the split database solution.</li>
-    	<li>Remove the components so you can use the split database solution.</li></ul>
+    	<li>Remove the 组件 so you can use the split database solution.</li></ul>
 </div>

 This also means you can either: